 If you failed to re-register properly for TPS during either of these re-registration periods, you should file Form I-821, Application for Temporary Protected Status, and demonstrate “good cause” for failing to re-register on time, as required by law.
 For more information, see:

 - INA section 244(c)(3)(C) (TPS beneficiary’s failure to register without good cause in form and manner specified by DHS is grounds for TPS withdrawal);

 If you are filing a late re-registration application, please provide a letter explaining all of your reasons for filing outside of the re-registration period.
 If you filed after the re-registration period because of the DHS announcement of the termination of TPS for your country, please explain how that announcement affected you, including how the termination decisions affected your failure to re-register.
 However, if the announcement of the TPS termination did not cause you to file late, you should not include it as a reason.
 Please remember to be truthful in explaining your reasons.

-Any eligible beneficiary under the TPS designation for Nicaragua who either does not possess an EAD that is automatically extended or who wishes to apply for a new EAD may file Form I-765 with appropriate fee (or fee waiver request).
-If approved, we will issue an EAD with an Oct.
-4, 2021, expiration date.
-Similarly, we will issue an EAD with an Oct.
-4, 2021, expiration date for those with pending EAD applications that we ultimately approve.
+Any eligible beneficiary under the TPS designation of Nicaragua who either does not possess an EAD that is automatically extended or who wishes to apply for a new EAD may file Form I-765 with appropriate fee (or fee waiver request).
+The beneficiary may request a fee waiver by completing Form I-912, Request for Fee Waiver.
+If we approve your application, we will issue an EAD with an Dec.
+31, 2022, expiration date.
+Similarly, we will issue an EAD with an Dec.
+31, 2022, expiration date for those with pending EAD applications that we ultimately approve.